CahanLab/oneSC/docs/source/infer_grn.md

 ```
 *Important notice*: Make sure there are no underscore "_" in any of the cell cluster annotations.
 ### GRN inference
-There are a few steps that needs to be taken before we could use OneSC to infer GRNs.
-The first step in reconstructing or inferring a GRN with OneSC is to determine the directed state graph of the cells.
-In other words, what is the sequence of distinct states that a cell passes through from the start to a terminal state?
-O eSC requires that the user provide cell state annotations.
-Typically these are in the form of cell clusters or cell type annotations.
-OneSC also requires users to specify the initial cell states and the end states.
+There are a few necessary steps before we could use OneSC to infer GRNs.
+The first step in inferring a GRN with OneSC is to determine the directed cell states transition graph of the cells.
+In other words, what is the sequence of distinct states that cells pass through from the start to a terminal state?
+OneSC also requires users to specify the initial cell state and the terminal states.
 In this data, the cell states have already been provided in 'cell_types' column in 'samp_tab'.
 Now, we will specify the initial cell states and the end states:

 ```
 initial_clusters = ['CMP']